 Day 22: Thoracic Stretch.
 Use a counter, a wall, tree, or pole and extend your shoulders and spine (minimize the rib-thrust though).

 Day 23: Machete Chops.
 Ok, it's not really like using machete, but this is an exercise to use your "twisting muscles" actively.
 I like spinal twists on the ground but those don't train these muscles to generate that much force.
 This active twist gives you some action.
 The key is to find an object of the right weight.
 Too light and you won't naturally engage much muscle.
 Too heavy and the weight of the object can create the motion passively via momentum.
 It's also good to actually hit something to absorb some of the twist (I've a got a ton of wild berry vines to whack at).
 However you do it, this move is a great way to add an additional plane of movement.
 Actively "chop" both directions and make sure to change hand position!
 Oh, and ribs down!

-And finally, Day 24 is LAUGH.
-Laughter is a fantastic, natural movement that not only brings back all sorts of unique movement, it also brings you JOY–taking it beyond exercise.
+Day 24: LAUGH.
+Laughter is a fantastic, natural movement that not only brings back all sorts of unique movement, it also brings you JOY--taking it beyond exercise.
 There is, after all, more to movement than exercise.

 Below you'll find a link to a bonus outtake reel from the recording sessions of my audiobooks.
 Yes, on each of my audiobooks Move Your DNA, Whole Body Barefoot, and Movement Matters (which should release any day now) I've added the best of the outtakes for that book (and at 30 recording hours for each book there are TONS).
 I love bloopers, and I hope you do too.
 I hope you get some super-deep core movement, and have a wonderful wintery season.